Max-Derner/python-lessons/Lesson_01/03_complex_inheritance.md

 Now we're at `G` so we look at it's parents (`D` and `E`), `D` is first so we add that to the end of the MRO and move onto `D`.
 `D` has parent `B` so add `B` and move onto `B`.
 `B` has parent `A` so add `A` and move onto `A`.
-Now we don't have anywhere else to go, so we backtrack to.
+Now we don't have anywhere else to go, so we backtrack.
 We go back to `B`, we've explored all of `B`s parents, so we back track further to `D`.
 Same situation, so we back track to `G`.
 Now at `G` we have the unexplored parent `E`, so we add `E` to the end of the MRO and move onto it.
 Now `E` has two parents and the first declared is `B`, but `B` is already in the MRO.
 Since we can't have parents earlier in the MRO than it's children, we move it to the end of the MRO and move onto it.